Page 2

 It can be frustrating when squash vine borers find your squash plants.
 The adult insect is a grayish-black and orange moth.
 The female lays eggs on the stems or the petioles, close to the ground.
 After the young caterpillar hatches, it eats a hole through the stem, crawls in, and continues to feed on the soft tissues inside.
 This causes the entire plant to collapse.

-Find the frass (it looks like wet sawdust) deposited by the caterpillar, and make a longitudinal slit through the stem.
+Find the frass (it looks like wet sawdust stuck to the stem) deposited by the caterpillar, and make a longitudinal slit through the stem.
 Locate the caterpillar and destroy it.
 Pile some potting soil over the stem to encourage rooting.
 Once in a while, the plant recovers, but usually not.

 Cover the stem with foil or plastic wrap (I haven’t tried this) to prevent the eggs from being laid on the plant.